Hilltops Council

-Hilltops Council is a local government area in the South West Slopes region of New South Wales, Australia.
+Hilltops Council is a local government area in the South Western Slopes region of New South Wales, Australia.
 This area was formed on 12 May 2016 from the merger of Boorowa Council, Harden Shire and Young Shire.
 The local government area covers much the same area as the Hilltops wine region.

-The Mayor of Hilltops Council is Margaret Roles, an independent politician, who was elected unopposed after the inaugural election held on 4 December 2021.
+The mayor of Hilltops Council is Brian Ingram, an independent, and was elected unopposed after the most recent election held on 9 September 2024.

 Main towns and villages

 The largest town in Hilltops Council is Young.
 The other major urban centres are Boorowa, Murrumburrah and Harden.
 Other towns and localities in the Council include Bendick Murrell, Berremangra, Bribbaree, Frogmore, Galong, Godfreys Creek, Hovells Creek, Jugiong, Kingsvale, Koorawatha, Maimuru, Milvale, Monteagle, Mount Collins, Murringo, Reids Flat, Rugby, Rye Park, Taylors Flat, Thuddungra, Wirrimah, Wombat and Wyangala (part).